This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, mix together the flour, garlic powder, smoked paprika, salt, and pepper.
+• Mix the seasoning: In a small bowl, combine the flour, garlic powder, smoked paprika, salt, and black pepper.

-• Lightly dredge the pork chop in the flour mixture making sure to cover all sides of the pork.
+• Coat the pork chops: Lightly dredge the pork chops in the flour mixture, making sure to coat all sides.

-• Heat the oil in a 10-inch skillet over medium-high heat.
-Place the pork chop in the pan and cook for 2 to 3 minutes on one side.
-Flip the pork over and cook the other side for an additional 3 minutes.
+• Cook the pork chops: Heat oil in a 10-inch skillet over medium-high heat.
+Add the pork chops and cook for 2 to 3 minutes on one side.
+Flip and cook for another 3 minutes.

-• Transfer the pork chops to a plate, cover, and set aside.
+• Set aside: Transfer the cooked pork chops to a plate, cover, and set aside.

-• If no oil is left in the pan, add ½ tablespoon of olive oil.
-Add the chopped onions and cook, stirring occasionally for 1 minute.
+• Sauté the onions and garlic: If the pan is dry, add ½ tablespoon of olive oil.
+Add the chopped onions and cook, stirring occasionally, for 1 minute.

-• Add the garlic, smoked paprika, and dried thyme and cook, stirring frequently for 30 seconds.
+• Add seasonings: Stir in the garlic, smoked paprika, and dried thyme.
+Cook for 30 seconds, stirring frequently.

-• Add the chicken broth and bring to a simmer.
-Cook for 2 minutes, stirring occasionally with a rubber spatula to scrape the delicious browned bits off the bottom of the pan.
+• Make the gravy: Pour in the chicken broth and bring to a simmer.
+Cook for 2 minutes, stirring occasionally and scraping up any browned bits from the bottom of the pan.

-• Add the heavy cream to the pan and bring to a simmer, stirring occasionally until the sauce has thickened, about 2 minutes.
+• Thicken the sauce: Stir in the heavy cream and let the sauce simmer until thickened, about 2 minutes.

-• Add the pork back to the pan, spooning a little of the sauce over the pork chops until heated through.
+• Finish the dish: Return the pork chops to the pan, spooning the sauce over the top.
+Heat through for about a minute.

-• Transfer to a plate and enjoy hot.
-The sauce will thicken even more as it cools.
+• Serve: Transfer the pork chops to a plate and enjoy hot.
+The sauce will continue to thicken as it cools.

 Notes

-• Use a meat thermometer: To make sure the pork is fully cooked, use an instant-read thermometer to make sure the pork has reached 145°F (63°C).
+• Use a meat thermometer: For perfectly cooked pork, use an instant-read thermometer to check that the internal temperature reaches 145°F (63°C).

 Nutrition